🧠 See how Yahini's briefs outperform manual prompts across 11 metrics →

 Are you driving towards getting them to sign up for a free trial of your product?
 Spell it out!

-You'd be amazed how many briefs and content pieces I come across that completely gloss over this crucial piece.
+You'd be amazed how many briefs and pieces of content I come across that completely gloss over this crucial piece.
 The guidance just covers topics to address, but there's zero intention set around what the reader is actually supposed to do with all that information.
+This is where clear content goals in the brief make a difference.

 The best content marketers and writers are inherently great storytellers.
 Every great story has a clear beginning, middle, and end that guides the audience along a purposeful journey.